 - Tim Hortons Nutrition Information

 - White Spot Nutrition Information

 Restaurant menu items can be very high in calories.
 Sometimes one menu item can have an entire day's worth of calories.

 Eating too many calories makes it difficult to achieve and maintain a healthy body weight.
 Just a few extra calories a day can tip the balance.
 Excess weight can increase your risk for Type 2 diabetes, heart disease, and various cancers.

-In addition to calories and sodium, participating restaurants also provide nutrition information on the 13 core nutrients found on a Nutrition Facts table, such as trans fat, dietary fibre, protein, and sugars.
+In addition to calories and sodium, participating restaurants also provide nutrition information on the 13 core nutrients found on a Nutrition Facts table, such as trans fat, dietary fibre, protein and sugars.

-I'm an Informed Dining restaurant, what resources are available to train my staff?
+What resources are available to train staff?

 - Resources are available to download to help food service staff understand the program and to assist guests in knowing where to get more information.